Insoles For Shoes

 - For business and fashion shoes leather insoles are popular.
 Leather, being a natural fibre helps draw the heat away from your feet allowing feet to breathe better, also

-- Sports insoles like the Gel insoles or Poly U insoles have great cushioning.
+- Sports insoles like the Poly U insoles or the Footcom Footbed have great cushioning.
 With shock absorbing materials in the forefoot and heel areas these are ideal for all sports shoes, walking shoes, tramping boots and work boots.

-- Our foam Latex insoles provide soft cushioning for sore and tired feet.
-Whereas Letex provides firm cushioning and are designed to help aerate your
+- Our foam Letex insoles provide soft cushioning for sore and tired feet.

 - For slippers, ugg boots and walking shoes – the pure Wool insoles are great for warmth and comfort.
 We also have a synthetic Wool Insole on a latex backing

 Choose a full insole for closed shoes, and a sollette (half insole) for high heel and backless shoes.
 Also check out the Scholl Party Feet range for extra comfort in high heels.